 We have adopted a Code of Business Ethics and Conduct, which applies to our Board, our executive officers and our employees, outlines the broad principles of ethical business conduct we adopted, covering subject areas such as, compliance with applicable laws and regulations, handling of books and records, public disclosure reporting, insider trading, conflicts of interest, competition and fair dealing, and other violations.
 Our Code of Business Ethics and Conduct is available on our website at www.mymd.com in the "Corporate Governance" section found under the "Investors" tab.
-Pursuant to the Settlement, we will conduct a review of our Code of Business Ethics and Conduct on an annual basis and to monitor compliance.
-We intend to disclose any amendments to, or waivers from, our Code of Business Ethics and Conduct at the same website address provided above.
+Pursuant to the Settlement, we will conduct a review of our Code of Business Ethics and Conduct at the same website address provided above.